heggy231/cozy-tea-company-page/README.md

 1. hard to get the nave bar spread out.
 At first used unordered list to create the nav items and flex-box wouldn't work.

 2. transferring what redline says to actual code.

+End